 Home and rental prices range from affordable off-campus student housing to new construction luxury high-rise apartments and condos.

 Independence Hall.
 The Liberty Bell.
 Betsy Ross House.
 One can’t help but breathe in the history as you walk the streets of Old City, where some of America’s greatest figures once lived — from William Penn to Ben Franklin to George Washington.
-The neighborhood where the Quakers first settled and the Declaration of Independence and the U.S. Constitution were adopted is also a modern, vibrant district, and one of the safest neighborhoods in Philadelphia.
+The neighborhood where the Quakers first settled and the Declaration of Independence and The

 For the most unique but pricey living experience, try to snag an available unit along Eltfreth’s Alley, the oldest continuously occupied residential street in North America.